-GoFundMe raises $35k as body found on Bel Air trail is confirmed to be missing mother
+Homicide detectives receive 90 tips over Rachel Morin’s death

-Rachel Morin – update: GoFundMe raises $35k as body found on Bel Air trail is confirmed to be missing mother
+Rachel Morin – update: Homicide detectives receive 90 tips over hiker’s death as GoFundMe campaign raises $39k

-Boyfriend of missing Maryland woman Rachel Morin denied involvement in her homicide
+Boyfriend of missing Maryland woman has denied involvement in her murder

-Authorities in Maryland have confirmed that the body found along a hiking trail in Bel Air is that of missing mother-of-five Rachel Morin.
+Maryland homicide detectives investigating the murder of missing mother-of-five and fitness fanatic Rachel Morin have said they have already received 90 tips from members of the public about her final movements.

-Morin, 37, was last seen heading to the Ma & Pa Trail at around 6pm on Saturday evening, according to the Harford County Sheriff’s Office.
+Morin, 37, was last seen heading to the Ma & Pa Trail in Bel Air at around 6pm on Saturday evening, according to the Harford County Sheriff’s Office.

 After she failed to return home that night, her boyfriend, Richard Tobin, reported her missing.

 On Sunday morning, Morin’s vehicle was found in the parking lot at the entrance to the popular walking route.
-Hours later, a member of the public discovered a woman’s body close to the trail.
+Hours later, a member of the public discovered a woman’s body close to the trail, which was later confirmed to be Morin.

-Harford County Sheriff Jeffrey Gahler announced that Morin’s case is now a homicide investigation, in a press conference on Sunday night.
+Harford County sheriff Jeffrey Gahler announced that Morin’s case is now a homicide investigation at a press conference that evening.

-Rebekah Morin, the sister of Morin, started a GoFundMe to pay for funeral expenses.
-As of Tuesday, it has raised over $35K.

-The sheriff said that police currently have no suspects on their radar and, as a result, are unable to tell the public that there is no ongoing danger.
+The sheriff said that police currently have no suspects on their radar and, as a result, are unable to confidently reassure the public that there is no ongoing danger.

 Sheriff confirms ‘foul play’ was involved in Rachel Morin’s death